jjaeggli/prusaslicer-lulzbot-taz/README.md

 **Import Config Bundle ...** and select the downloaded configuration file.

 ## Notes

+  * 2024-04-24: Updated profiles to work with PrusaSlicer 2.9.2.
+Adjusted speed and quality parameters based on testing.
+Specifically, settings for PolyLite PLA increased cooling to reduce swelling and distortion.
+    Speeds were increased for the *0.4mm High Speed Taz* profile, which still provides reasonably good quality for larger structural prints.

   * Wipe temperatures for calibration use an expression based on the bed and nozzle temperature of the material.
 This gets reasonably close to correct